Tyisha Miller: Protests

 In May 1999, Riverside County District Attorney Grover Trask, said the four police officers involved had probably made an error of judgment, but had committed no crime.
 This sparked protests from Jesse Jackson and others, and hundreds turned out to demonstrate against the decision not to prosecute, resulting in the arrests of 46 protesters, including activist Al Sharpton and comedian Dick Gregory.

 In the wake of these protests, Federal officials announced the formation of a unit of lawyers to investigate and prosecute civil rights violations, and a Federal Department of Justice investigation into Riverside Police Department, to determine if their practices and policies inherently violated civil rights.
 Following shortly after this announcement, the four officers involved in the incident were fired for "violating department policies", a decision that had been made several weeks before.

 Toxicological reports subsequently indicated that Miller had been under the influence of the drug gamma-Hydroxybutyric acid (GHB) at the time of the shooting.
 In January 2002, arbitrator Robert Steinberg of Culver City found that the officers had been wrongly fired and that the decision to terminate their employment constituted an "abuse of administrative discretion".
 He awarded them full back-pay, but did not order them to be reinstated.
 In December 2002, the United States Department of Justice Civil Rights Division closed the investigation, citing insufficient evidence to prosecute the police officers.

 Dreamscape play

 A play called Dreamscape, based on this incident, was written by Rickerby Hinds, a faculty member in the Department of Theatre at University of California, Riverside (UCR).
-The play has been performed around the United States as well as in Poland, Romania, Hungary, and Turkey.
+The play has been performed around the United States as well as in Poland, Romania, Hungary, Turkey, and the UK.